juxhouse/bela-resources/API.md

   "op": "upsert-element"
   "path": ElementPath           // Primary key.
   "type": ElementType           // See ElementType schema below.
-  "name": String                // Optional.
+  "name": string                // Optional.
 Defaults to last segment in the path.
   "third-party": boolean        // Optional.
 Defaults to false.
-  "description": String         // Optional.
+  "description": string         // Optional.
 1000 characters max.
   "links": [Link]               // Optional.
 An array of arrays.
 See Link schema below.
 BELA displays these links on the element's details panel for easy navigation.
   "extra": Object               // Optional.
 Any extra information you want to store.
 It is opaque to BELA.
 }